The Howard Stern Show: 2000–2005: Staff changes and terrestrial radio departure

 In December 2000, Stern renewed his contract with Infinity Broadcasting to continue the radio show for five years.
 Industry analysts questioned Stern's relevance as the show's ratings had declined since 1998, including a 20 per cent drop in listeners in Los Angeles.
 Broadcasting & Cable reasoned the decline to Stern's separation from his wife in late 1999 which made him "considerably less intriguing".

 In March 2001, Stern announced the departure of Martling, who was unable to reach an agreement over a new contract with WXRK.
 A "Win Jackie's Money" contest began where comedians auditioned for Martling's spot by sitting in on shows.
 Craig Gass, Doug Stanhope, Richard Jeni, Jim Florentine, A.J.
 Benza, and Ron Zimmerman were among the participants.
 In October, comedian and actor Artie Lange joined the show full-time.

 Stern aired live during the terrorist attacks on September 11, 2001, and continued to broadcast with most of his staff until around 12:15 pm.
 The live reporting was one of the first for those listening across the country, with callers sharing their own experiences.
 In September 2006, a 90-minute special featuring the staff and their recollections of the day aired on Howard TV, titled 9.11.01: A Retrospective.

 In September 2003, the FCC declared the show a "bona fide news interview program", making it exempt from equal-time requirements placed for political candidates.

 On February 27, 2004, John Melendez left the show to become the announcer on The Tonight Show with Jay Leno.
 Stern accused Leno of stealing his segments such as goofy red carpet interviews and booking Kenneth Keith Kallenbach, a member of the show's Wack Pack.
 On March 17, a "Win John's Job" contest was announced that allowed regular contributors and callers the opportunity to replace Melendez.
 Richard Christy, a former electrician and drummer of various death and heavy metal bands including Iced Earth and Death, won with 30% of the listener vote.
 Former stockbroker Sal Governale, the runner-up with 24%, was also hired in September.

 On February 26, 2004, Stern was cancelled on six stations owned by Clear Channel Communications after a caller used the word "nigger" when asking Rick Salomon if he ever had sex with a black person the day before.
 Following the issue of a $495,000 fine to Clear Channel by the FCC, which cited sexual discussions on a show from 2003, Stern was removed permanently on the six stations.
 Stern returned to four of the six markets that he was suspended from, including five new ones, on Infinity-owned stations on July 19.
+The April 1, 2004 broadcast featured an April Fool's Day prank where the show was supposedly cancelled and replaced with Cross and Lopez, a new show that promised "fun without the filth".